razorpay/razorpay-ios-sample-app/README.md

 Razorpay iOS Sample App is maintained and funded by Razorpay Software Pvt.
 Ltd.
 The names and logos for Razorpay are trademarks of Razorpay Software Pvt.
 Ltd.

-We love open source software!
+We :heart: open source software!
 See [our other supported plugins / SDKs](https://github.com/razorpay) or [contact us](mailto:integrations@razorpay.com?subject=Help with iOS Integration) to help you with integrations.